-David Akopyan, one of the first AUA graduates, has almost 25 years of experience in global development.
-Starting with UNDP Armenia in 1994, he has worked on development in nine countries and UNDP HQ on two assignments.
-His experience with peace building and development covers a diverse group of countries such as Armenia, Kyrgyzstan, Tajikistan, Latvia, Moldova, Uzbekistan, Kazakhstan, Afghanistan, Somalia.
-In this public lecture, some reflections will be provided on democracy, freedom, corruption, history, institutions, national leadership and economic progress/human development in various contexts and what the UNDP and other development partners can do.
+David Akopyan is one of AUA’s first alumni and began his career at UNDP Armenia in 1994 with almost 25 years of experience in global development.
+He has worked on development in nine countries and UNDP HQ on two assignments specifically.
+His experience with peacebuilding and development covers a diverse group of countries including Armenia, Kyrgyzstan, Tajikistan, Latvia, Moldova, Uzbekistan, Kazakhstan, Afghanistan, and Somalia.

-David Akopyan holds an MBA from American University of Armenia; and a PhD from Yerevan State University in laser physics and MA in theoretical physics.
-He has 22 years of UN experience and is now Senior UNDP Deputy Country Director for programmes in Somalia.
-He has served on assignments and missions in Latvia, Tajikistan, Moldova, Kyrgyzstan, Uzbekistan, Afghanistan, Somalia, Kazakhstan and in New York for managerial and programme development positions.
+David Akopyan holds an MBA from AUA and a Ph.D. from the Yerevan State University in Laser Physics.
+He has 22 years of UN experience and is now Senior UNDP Deputy Country Director for programs in Somalia.
 He has 10 years of additional experience in Research & Development and statistical analysis of complex systems.
-In Somalia together with a key focus on short term peace and state building goals, he was able to initiate the national wide discussion on longer term development planning and to advocate SDGs for a country in crisis.
-Prior that he was UNDP Deputy Country director in Afghanistan.
+In Somalia, with a key focus on short term peace and statebuilding goals, he was able to initiate the nationwide discussion on longer term development planning and to advocate SDGs for a country in crisis.
+Prior to that, he was UNDP Deputy Country Director in Afghanistan.

-In 2006-2009 he worked at the UNDP HQ as Planning Advisor.
-Before New York, for 5 years he was in Central Asia with the International Trade Centre UNCTAD/WTO – Chief Technical Adviser of Regional Trade Program in Central Asia and the UNDP Deputy Resident Representative in Kyrgyzstan.
-In 1994-2001 he was Assistant Resident Representative with UNDP in Armenia, actively involved in national development policy formulation.
-In 1991-1993 he was Senior Research Associate with Center for Business Research and Development at the American University of Armenia.
+From 2006-2009, he worked at the UNDP HQ as a Planning Advisor.
+Before his time in New York, Mr. Akopyan served five years at the Central Asia with the International Trade Centre UNCTAD/WTO as Chief Technical Adviser of Regional Trade Program in Central Asia and later as the UNDP Deputy Resident Representative in Kyrgyzstan.
+From 1994-2001, he was Assistant Resident Representative with UNDP in Armenia and actively involved in national development policy formulation.